Add to MyChemicals Print Friendly Page

 Other Characteristics

 This group includes many subclasses, such as the metal nitrophenoxides, nitroalkanes, nitroalkenes, and nitroalkyl peroxonitrates.
-These substances can be generally signified by RNOx, the R being the organic portion of the molecule.
+These substances can be generally described by the formula RNOx, the R being the organic portion of the molecule.
 Many are used in organic synthesis, but the biggest use of compounds in this group is in military and commercial explosives.
 Nitromethane is somewhat soluble in water; the higher nitroalkanes are insoluble in water.

 Examples